 Select “Allow” to the next three authorization requests.

 On the app’s home screen, tap “Sign in.”
 You will then be asked to sign in to your Mi account.
 If you don’t have a Mi account yet, just click the “Create account” link to sign up.

 There will be a notification to turn on Bluetooth.
 Tap “Turn on.”

 Wait for the Mi Home app to configure the repeater.
-You may have to bring your phone closer to the router for the setup to finish.

 That’s it!
 Your Mi WiFi repeater has been successfully connected to your router.
 The SSID or network name for your extended network is your original network name followed by _plus.
 In this example, the WiFi name is “PLDTFibr-Luis_plus.”

 To use the same network name as your original WiFi network, turn on Wi-Fi roaming as shown in the screenshot above.
 You will have to set the extended network name the same as the original network.